deanrad/rxfx-gitbook/examples/ping-pong-bus.listen/README.md

 We're underway now!
 The criteria for the listener to run is that a bus item arrives that equals PING.
 The handler function to be run on those events triggers a PONG after 1 second.
 Easy!

 \
 You may have noticed the handler function returns the result of calling `delay`.
 Because `delay` returns a Promise that runs immediately - we didn't have to.
-But in 𝗥𝘅𝑓𝑥, generally handlers "return the work" rather than explicitly starting it.
+But in RxFx, generally handlers "return the work" rather than explicitly starting it.
 This will make more sense when we return an Observable from a handler or apply Concurrency Modes.

 #### Player 2 - Implicitly Triggering